mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-interactive-viewport.md

 	}
 }
 ```
+{: .line-numbers}

 In `ColorPass()`{:.language-cs}  above the most important part to look at is line 5.
 With the `using`{:.language-cs}  idiom the necessary channel from the `RenderWindow`{:.language-cs}  is opened (`RGBA`{:.language-cs}  in general, there are other channels too, though, but not in the scope of this article series), then filled with color data per pixel.
 The using idiom ensures the opened channel is properly disposed of.

 Note that the simplest possible pixel buffer filling code would be to have the channel `SetValue`{:.language-cs}  loop directly in `StartRenderer()`{:.language-cs}  and leave out the entire `MockingRender`{:.language-cs}  and `Thread`{:.language-cs}  construct.

-These are the steps necessary to integrate a new render engine into Rhinoceros 3D (v6) viewport for interactive, real-time rendering using the RhinoCommon SDK.
+These are the steps necessary to integrate a new render engine into Rhinoceros 3D viewport for interactive, real-time rendering using the RhinoCommon SDK.